-- 6.19 When preparing the LDP, the potential capacity of the existing sewage infrastructure in an area will have a bearing on the amount and location of new development and whether or not land is zoned for new development.
+- 6.18 Over the Plan period Fermanagh and Omagh District will need approx. 6,500 new houses by 2030 so it is important to bear in mind the impact that this housing need will have on the existing sewage network capacity.
+Most houses are connected to the existing sewage network.
+However, single houses in the countryside tend to rely on septic tanks and it should be noted that Policy CTY 16 of PPS 21 states that planning permission will only be granted for developments relying on non-mains sewerage where the applicant can demonstrate that this will not create or add to a pollution problem.
+This will need to be addressed within the PS. - 6.19 In the LDP, the potential capacity of the existing sewage infrastructure in an area will have a bearing on the amount and location of new development and whether or not land is zoned for new development.
 An indication as to the available capacities (headroom) of existing waste water treatment works (WWTW) within the Fermanagh and Omagh District was supplied by NI Water in June 2015.
 The tables in Appendix 9 show the works by size banded by two categories of small works those less than 50 Population Equivalent (PE) and 50- 250 (PE) and those serving larger communities above 250 PE.
-NI Water maintains all works through a capital maintenance programme and further seeks to address quality and development issues through an enhancement programme which is delivered on a prioritised basis across Northern Ireland within allocated funding.
-This information will need to be kept under review to ensure an accurate picture of the extent of any constraint placed on development. - 6.20 The NI Water data identifies the following settlements has having no remaining headroom and have not been identified for upgrade within the Business Plan period 2015-2021:- - Loughmacrory Garrison Ederney Belleek Edenderry Church Hill
+NI Water maintains all works through a capital maintenance programme (current programme to 2021) and further seeks to address quality and development issues through an enhancement programme which is delivered on a prioritised basis across Northern Ireland within allocated funding.
+This information will need to be kept under review to ensure an accurate picture of the extent of any constraint placed on development. - 6.20 The NI Water data identifies the following settlements has having no remaining headroom and have not been identified for upgrade within the Business Plan period 2015-2021:-

+Loughmacrory Garrison Ederney Belleek Edenderry Church Hill

-No deficiencies have been identified at this time in the other settlements however a proposed upgrade is required at Clabby.
+No deficiencies have been identified at this time in the other settlements however there is a proposal to upgrade the existing works at Clabby.
+A planning application was granted in June 2016 for a new treatment works at Edenderry however is not within any current programme of works.

-- 6.21 Proximity to existing WWTW will also be a factor in considering the location of new development land as part of the LDP.
+6.21 Proximity to existing WWTW will also be a factor in considering the location of new development land as part of the LDP.
 When selecting land for development, it is generally desirable to avoid land which is near existing treatment works as these can cause nuisance.
-Guidelines are in place between DOE Planning and NI Water regarding what can be considered acceptable distances between development and WWTW's.
-For example, a WWTW with a design equivalent population of 5,000 should not be within 300m of inhabited development. - 6.22 Taking account of this information, the council may, when preparing a Local Development Plan and local planning policies, try to ensure that the following objectives are realised;
+Policy in the PS addresses this.
+In addition, guidelines are in place between DOE Planning and NI Water regarding what can be considered acceptable distances between development and WWTW's.
+For example, a WWTW with a design equivalent population of 5,000 should not be within 300m of inhabited development.

-- Ensure that development land is zoned in areas where the "headroom capacity" of existing Waste Water Treatment Works is such that development can be supported by sewerage infrastructure. - Avoid zoning land for habitable development in or close to existing WWTW's.
+- 6.22 Taking account of this information, the council will, when preparing a local planning policies, try to ensure that the following objectives are realised; - Ensure that development land is zoned in areas where the "headroom capacity" of existing Waste Water Treatment Works is such that development can be supported by sewerage infrastructure. - Avoid zoning land for habitable development in or close to existing WWTW's.